munificent/craftinginterpreters/book/global-variables.md

 [hash]: hash-tables.html

-A quick refresher on Lox semantics: Global variables in Lox are "late bound" or resolved dynamically.
+A quick refresher on Lox semantics: Global variables in Lox are "late bound", or resolved dynamically.
 This means you can compile a chunk of code that refers to a global variable before it's defined.
 As long as the code doesn't *execute* before the definition happens, everything is fine.
-In practice, that means you can refer to later variables inside the body of functions:
+In practice, that means you can refer to later variables inside the body of functions.

 ```lox
 fun showVariable() {